livecode/livecode/docs/notes/bugfix-15572.md

-# French application menu is not converted.
+# French application menu is not translated.